 (And 44% of that junk mail is never even opened.)

 There’s no denying that we’ve all done it at one point or another.
 We’ve picked up our mail, flicked through it, and thrown the majority (if not all) of it straight into the recycling without opening a single one.

 And that’s if you do your bit and recycle!
-Otherwise, Americans pay a collective $370 millions every year to dispose of unrecycled junk mail.
+Otherwise, Americans pay a collective $370 million every year to dispose of unrecycled junk mail.

-The average American household receives roughly 848 pieces of junk mail.
-That’s equal to 1.5 trees each year, totalling over 100 millions trees for all of the Unites States.
+The average American household receives roughly 848 pieces of junk mail a year.
+That’s equal to 1.5 trees each year, totaling over 100 million trees for all of the United States.

 Imagine tearing down the whole Rocky Mountain National Park every four months.

 The reason that so much direct mail ends up straight in the landfill is that companies don’t segment their mailing lists.